angelo-ortiz/hackathon/README.md

 cd hackathon
 conda env create -f environment.yml

-(you may have to also do:
-conda install conda-forge::pysoundfile
+(if you did this before tuesday April 30, 2024 15:10, you may have to also do: conda install conda-forge::pysoundfile
 )
 ```